yilegu/housing_price/README.md

 ## How prediction works

 Based on previous monthly prices, to predict a future price several months from now, we have two options, as illustrated below.
-For this study, the prediciton is based on Option 1.
+For this study, the prediciton is based on Option 2.
+In future studies, we will use cross-validations to compare the two.

 ### Option 1
 _Advantages_: Can be more accurate if the most recent prices are better indicators.